-- 191. Brazil has the necessary domestic legal basis to exchange information spontaneously.
-Brazil notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 192.
-Brazil has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[1]) ("the Convention"), (ii) bilateral agreements in force with 36 jurisdictions and (iii) tax information exchange agreements in force with two jurisdictions. - 193.
-During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported. - 194.
+- 189. Brazil has the necessary domestic legal basis to exchange information spontaneously.
+Brazil notes that there are no legal or practical impediments that prevent the spontaneous exchange of information on rulings as contemplated in the Action 5 minimum standard. - 190.
+Brazil has international agreements permitting spontaneous exchange of information, including: (i) the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011[2]) ("the Convention"), (ii) bilateral agreements in force with 36 jurisdictions and (iii) tax information exchange agreements in force with two jurisdictions. - 191.
+During the year in review, no exchanges were required to take place and no data on the timeliness of exchanges is reported. - 192.
 In the prior years' peer review reports, it was determined that Brazil's process for the completion and exchange of templates were sufficient to meet the minimum standard.
 With respect to past rulings, no further action was required.
-Brazil's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 195.
-As noted in the previous section, in the prior year's peer review report, Brazil identified two additional rulings issued by the local taxation units in 2018 that were not otherwise identified in the prior year and therefore not previously transmitted to the Competent Authority for the exchanges with the relevant jurisdiction(s).
-No recommendations were made, because Brazil completed the exchanges on the additional future rulings as soon as the issues were identified and resolved, and this was not expected to be a recurring issue.
-Brazil confirms that this issue has not recurred in the year in review.

-196. Brazil has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
+Brazil's implementation in this regard remains unchanged and therefore continues to meet the minimum standard. - 193.
+Brazil has the necessary legal basis for spontaneous exchange of information, a process for completing the templates in a timely way and has completed all exchanges.
 Brazil has met all of the ToR for the exchange of information process and no recommendations are made.